CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: '1Password', 'CLI', 'op', 'secrets', 'signing in', 'desktop app integration', 'injecting'.
-Covers the tool name, command name, and common use cases users would mention.
+Covers both the product name and the command-line tool name ('op'), which are the most natural trigger terms.

 3 / 3